cillyfly/MXScroll/README.md

 ### Swift compatibility
 To work with Swift 4.0 use MXScroll v.0.1.0.
+To work with Swift 4.1 use MXScroll v.0.1.1.
 ### Cocoapods
 MXScroll is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: